Polygonum x bohemicum

 One key identifying feature is the hairs on the leaf undersides especially along the midvein.
 Bohemian knotweed has hairs that are short and broad-based (triangular-shaped), compared with long and wavy in giant knotweed and reduced to barely noticeable bumps in Japanese knotweed.
 These hairs are easiest to see with a hand lens during the spring and summer, often falling off later in the season.

 The flowers are small, creamy white to greenish white, and grow in showy plume-like, branched clusters from leaf axils near the ends of the stems.
-Flower clusters are generally about the same lenght as the subtending leaf, unlike the shorter flower clusters found on giant knotweed and the longer clusters found on Japanese knotweed.
+Flower clusters are generally about the same length as the subtending leaf, unlike the shorter flower clusters found on giant knotweed and the longer clusters found on Japanese knotweed.
 Leaf and flower characters are most reliable when looking near the middle of a branch.
 The fruit is 3-sided, black and shiny.

 Additional information on Bohemian knotweed